-- 1. These can be used in standard specifications for all applications in condenser water, chilled and hot water (excluding steam and condensate) and glycol/water solutions for shut-off.
-Do not use if water temperature is 200 °F or more. - 2.
-Manual Butterfly Valves shall be of the "resilient seated" design rated for 230 psig shut-off bi-directional dead end service with downstream flange removed.
+- These can be used in standard specifications for all applications in condenser water, chilled and hot water (excluding steam and condensate) and glycol/water solutions for shut-off.
+Do not use if water temperature is 200 °F or more. - Manual butterfly valves shall be of the "resilient seated" design rated for 230 psig shut-off bi-directional dead end service with downstream flange removed.
 Valves shall be full lug, compatible with ANSI 125/150 flanges.
 Valves shall be designed in accordance with MSS-SP 67; ISO 5752.
 Valve design shall accommodate 2" of insulation. - 3.
 Valves 3" and smaller shall be provided with 10-position lever lock handles.
 Valves 4" and larger shall be provided with hand wheel manual weatherproof worm gear actuators.
-All valves located more than 7 feet from the floor shall be furnished with chain wheel weatherproof worm gear actuators with security cable device. - 4.
-The basis of design for valves shall be Bray Series 31H-119 or Keystone 222/GR or University approved equal. - 5.
-Performance and Testing: Valves shall be individually tested at the factory to 110% of rated pressure with zero leakage. - 6.
+All valves located more than 7 feet from the floor shall be furnished with chain wheel weatherproof worm gear actuators with security cable device.

+- 4. The basis of design for valves shall be Bray series 31H-119, Keystone 222/GR, appropriate NIBCO valve, or university-approved equal. - 5.
+Performance and testing: Valves shall be individually tested at the factory to 110% of rated pressure with zero leakage. - 6.
 Materials of construction and design shall be: - a.
-Body: Cast Iron, Ductile Iron, Stainless Steel or Carbon Steel - b.
-Disc: Nylon 11, 15 mil thick and thermally applied over Ductile Iron ASTM 536 Grade 65-45-12 or 316 SS.
-Epoxy coated, Nickel plated, or Aluminum Bronze discs are not acceptable. - c.
-Stem: Type 300 or 400 series Stainless Steel, one piece, and shall utilize an internal connection to the disc via a double "D" or splined drive; or stub shaft designs with Hexagonal disc/stem connection. - d.
+Body: Cast iron, ductile iron, stainless steel or carbon steel - b.
+Disc: Nylon 11, 15 mil thick and thermally applied over ductile iron ASTM 536 Grade 65-45-12 or 316 SS.
+Epoxy-coated, nickel-plated, or aluminum bronze discs are not acceptable. - c.
+Stem: Type 300 or 400 series stainless steel, one piece, and shall utilize an internal connection to the disc via a double "D" or splined drive; or stub shaft designs with hexagonal disc/stem connection. - d.
 Seat: EPDM - e.
 Packing: Buna-N with acetyl bushing; or polyester bushing. - 7.
 Installation: - a.
 Do not use gaskets. - b.
 Follow manufacturer's installation instructions and bolt charts. - c.
 Valves may be installed with stem vertical or horizontal. - d.
 Do not use on steam.